Drug & Alcohol Addiction Treatment Options for Veterans

-The VA has many resources to help servicemembers and veterans and their loved ones who are struggling with alcoholism or drug addiction.
+The VA has many resources to help soldiers and Veterans and their loved ones who are struggling with alcoholism or drug addiction.
 Their services provide answers, support and access to treatment and recovery via various programs and classes.

-Soldiers and veterans with TRICARE coverage may be eligible for substance abuse and mental health treatment.
+Soldiers and Veterans with TRICARE coverage may be eligible for substance abuse and mental health treatment.
 TRICARE drug rehab coverage includes detox, inpatient, and outpatient care, as well as treatment for co-occurring mental health disorders.
-Only services that are medically necessary are considered proven are covered by TRICARE.
+Only services that are medically necessary are covered by TRICARE.

 Prior authorization may be required for some services, including outpatient treatment or residential treatment.
-For assistance in finding a rehab facility that is covered by TRICARE, visit TRICARE’s Find a Doctor page.
+For assistance in finding an addiction treatment facility covered by TRICARE, visit TRICARE’s Find a Doctor page.

 What Is VA Community Care?

 Desert Hope is a certified community care provider, or CCP, with the VA.
-Veterans who qualify to receive community care may be able to partake in our Salute to Recovery program that caters to veteran and first responder populations battling addiction and mental health issues such as depression, loss, PTSD, and anxiety.
+Veterans who qualify to receive community care may be able to partake in our Salute to Recovery program designed for Veterans and first responders battling addiction and mental health issues, such as depression, loss, PTSD, and anxiety.

-Desert Hope’s veterans program offers care through a combination of behavioral therapies, trauma counseling, anger management, family counseling, coping skills, relapse prevention, 12-step meetings, and peer support.
-Several staff members are veterans as well.
+The Veterans addiction treatment program at Desert Hope offers care through a combination of behavioral therapies, trauma counseling, anger management, family counseling, coping skills, relapse prevention, 12-Step meetings, and peer support.
+Several staff members are Veterans as well.

 We understand that the situation can seem hopeless at times, but with the right treatment and support, recovery is possible.
-Asking for help is the first step towards living a healthier life.
+Asking for help is the first step toward living a healthier life.

 Veterans Crisis Line & Other Support Resources